 I came back with really dry hands as I didn’t pack much moisturiser and I was so glad that I packed my lip balm with me at all times.
 I didn’t need suncream however I did take it and if you were to sit out in the sun outside a bar or restaurant then it’s likely you could still catch the sun.
 You may not get silly goggle marks but we need to protect our skin all the same!

 This applies to skiers too but I know I was quite worried about what big and little bag I should take.
 If you are getting a transfer from the airport to your hotel then a suitcase is fine!
 In fact, most people have big suitcases as keen skiers will take their helmets too which take up a lot of room and they’ll even take their own ski’s and snowboards so it’s a given that luggage on a ski trip can be quite large and heavy!

 I also took a little backpack around with me all day with some water in my camera etc in, this was, of course, fine as I wasn’t skiing but even people who are on the slopes carry a small bag with them so take one if you need to!

 I hope this helps you work out what you need to buy and take on a European Ski-Trip as a non-skier!

 - If you like this post, you may also like:

 Please note I was gifted the items mentioned in the post but I would never recommend a product and brand that I didn’t truly love!
-This post also contains some affiliate links but at no extra cost to you!